mademast/colorsquash/README.md

 [^1] (wikipedia: color quantization)[https://en.wikipedia.org/wiki/Color_quantization]

 ### squash
-A CLI tool to quantize colours.
-Accepts a path to a PNG; exports an indexed PNG.
+A CLI tool to quantize colours :D

+Currently only takes PNG in the RGB colorspace and outputs indexed PNG.